 Feeling betrayed by a family member is painful and sometimes, unforgivable.
 But if the betrayal was unintentional or there’s a way to salvage the relationship, you owe it to yourself to give it a try.
 Keep in mind the old adage though, “Fool me once, shame on you.
 Fool me twice, shame on me.”
 Another powerful way of thinking about it is, “Once is a mistake, twice is a pattern.”
 Repeat offenders may not deserve a place in your life anymore.
-If this is the case, it is time to remove them from your life and move on with healing yourself for your own wellbeing.
+If this is the case, it is time to remove them from your life and move on with healing yourself for your own emotional well-being.
+Focus on your healthy relationships.